This site is available in the following languages:

 - Aged Care Service Coordinator or Care Worker.

-Click below for more campaign resources, including PCA’s brochure.
+Click below for more campaign resources, including PCT’s brochure.

 There are a lot of common misconceptions about palliative care.
 Answers to some of the more frequently asked questions can be found on the FAQs page.
 We hope this will provide a better understanding of palliative care.